 - Restorative Art Around the World

 So what exactly is restorative art, and what does it entail?
-Below, we’ll go over everything there is to know about the practice of restorative art, how it started, what the purpose of it is, and how the process takes place today.
+Below, we’ll go over everything there is to know about the practice of restorative art, how it started, what its purpose is, and how the process takes place today.

 What’s Restorative Art?